 Hola a todos.
 My name is Lesley Martin.
-I am originally from Toronto, Ontario, Canada, but for the past 9 years have lived mostly in the Mayan Riviera of Mexico in a town called Playa del Carmen.
-I’m a happily married mother of two teenagers, who also lives two doors down from and takes care of my elderly parents.
+I am originally from Toronto, Ontario, Canada, but for the past 11 years have lived mostly in the Mayan Riviera of Mexico in a town called Playa del Carmen.
+I’ve been married for almost 25 years and have two teenagers, two cats, and one dog.

 Cheddar cheese came to Playa soon after and I noticed that every month new things arrived in grocery stores: shortening, leeks, ginger, wonton wrappers, asiago cheese, phyllo pastry.
 The more foreigners that moved here, the more that showed up in our grocery stores.
 It became easier to cook like I was accustomed, but in comparison to a big city like Toronto, it was still a challenge.
 I had to adjust a lot of what I made.
 I miss good bread, so I started to make my own.
 I had to learn how to make my own pizza dough.
 I missed, REALLY missed my mom’s pierogies, so I started to practice making my own.
 I missed the fresh pasta joint my girlfriend used to work at and we had endless fresh pasta in any shape, color, size, so I taught myself how to make fresh pasta.
 I refuse to give up and say I can’t have it.
 If I miss it, I will try to make it.
 Even if the one million percent humidity makes me ruin 18 eggs whites for the lemon meringue pie that I’m making for my neighbor and friend, I will buy another 18 eggs, do research on the perfect meringue, and get it done!
 HUMIDITY MAY FLATTEN MY HAIR, BUT IT WILL NOT RUIN MY MERINGUE!